upvd-cri/ollama-local-rag/README.md

 # Langchain RAG Project

+This repository is forked from [pixegami/langchain-rag-tutorial]

 This repository provides an example of implementing Retrieval-Augmented Generation (RAG) using LangChain and Ollama.
 The RAG approach combines the strengths of an LLM with a retrieval system (in this case, FAISS) to allow the model to access and incorporate external information during the generation process.

 The application will load any Markdown documents in the `docs/` directory.
-As an example this directory has two documents on Amazon Bedrock and Knowledge Bases for Amazon Bedrock.
-Since these products were released in the last 6 months their documentation was not included in the training data for most popular LLMs.

 Credit to [pixegami](https://github.com/pixegami/langchain-rag-tutorial) for the inspiration for this project.